The Roman Mysteries: The Roman Quests (sequel series)

+The Roman Quests is a sequel series to The Roman Mysteries, set in Roman Britain, ten years after the epilogue of The Man from Pomegranate Street.
+The series follows a new set of child detectives: the Roman siblings Juba, Fronto and Ursula, and a British girl called Bouda.
+The books reintroduce Jonathan's nephews, who were babies at the end of The Roman Mysteries.
+The original four detectives make appearances as adults.

+Sequel series development

 In 2008 a sequel trilogy for young adults was proposed, with the main characters being Jonathan's 14-year-old orphaned twin nephews.
-The stories would have been partly set in Roman Britain.
+The stories were to be partly set in Roman Britain.
 The first book was to be published in March 2010.
-The working title for the trilogy was the Flavian Trilogy, with individual stories "Brothers of Jackals", "Companion of Owls" and "Prey of Lions".
-On her blog and website, Caroline Lawrence has said the content was deemed "too edgy" for the Roman Mysteries brand and as a result has been put on hold indefinitely.
+The working title for the trilogy was The Flavian Trilogy, with individual books being called "Brother of Jackals", "Companion of Owls" and "Prey of Lions".
+The content was deemed too mature for the Roman Mysteries brand; Caroline Lawrence reworked the idea for younger readers and instead wrote The Roman Quests.